hoanhan101/hraft/PROPOSAL.md

 problem.
 It can also be found in different part of a distributed system acting as a configuration control center.
-More interestingly, there are a lot of implementations that take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or develop a complete solution for NoSQL database such as MongoDB, Apache's Cassandra or in-memory database data structure store such as Redis.
+More interestingly, there are a lot of implementations that take the core idea of a distributed key-value store to add more functionalities and features.
+One of these is to build a better DevOps workflow such as HashiCorp's Consul or develop a complete solution for NoSQL database such as MongoDB, Apache's Cassandra or in-memory data structure database such as Redis.

-My goal for this project to be able to implement a distributed key-value store from scratch as well as to gain a better understanding of some specific topics in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.
+The main goal for this project to be able to implement a distributed key-value store from scratch as well as to gain a better understanding of some specific topics in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.
+Since the project is implemented in Go, another goal is to be familiar with Go while buildng a distributed system.

 In many sections below, I will talk about the design/architecture of the project, final product, testing and monitoring.
 I will also provide a timeline